ds

 - Discover communities (clusters) in networks;

-- Explore dynamics of contagion in networks.
+Explore dynamics of contagion in networks.

 Five full days.
-A typical course day starts at 9:00 hours and ends at 17:00 hours, with breaks for coffee and tea, lunch, and sodas.
+A typical course day starts at 9.00 and ends at 17.00 hours, with breaks for coffee and tea, lunch, and sodas.

-You will receive a certificate upon course completion.
+You will receive a certificate upon completion of the course.
 Please be aware that this course does not include graded activities, and therefore we cannot provide a transcript of grades.

-PhD students from the Faculty of Social and Behavioural Sciences at Utrecht University have the opportunity to attend three Winter/Summer School courses funded by the Graduate School of Social and Behavioural Sciences.
-Additionally, they may choose to take as many courses as they wish at their own expense from their personal budget.
+As a PhD student from the Faculty of Social and Behavioural Sciences (FSBS) at Utrecht University, you can attend up to three Winter or Summer School courses funded by the Graduate School of Social and Behavioural Sciences.
+Of course, you may choose to take as many other courses as you wish at your own expense, using your personal budget.

 Utrecht Summer School does not offer scholarships for this course.